sam-goodwin/punchcard/packages/@punchcard/shape/README.md

 ```

 ## Validation
 Traits are used to annotate records with validation information.
-Common use-cases such as:
+Common use-cases include:

 ### `Optional` - mark a member as optional, equivalent to `?` in TS.
 ```ts